-CREST's sustainable tourism work in Cuba has developed steadily in 2016 and 2017, with support from the Ford and Reynolds Foundations.
-As one piece of its work, CREST is undertaking a study of ‘lessons learned’ about the environmental, social, and economic impacts of cruise tourism elsewhere in the Caribbean and in key Mediterranean ports of call to help with decision making.
-CREST also helped to organize an educational conference on sustainable tourism at the University of Pinal del Rio in 2017.
+CREST's sustainable tourism work in Cuba has developed steadily since 2016, with support from the Ford and Reynolds Foundations.
+As one piece of this work, CREST has undertaken a study of lessons learned about the environmental, social, and economic impacts of cruise tourism elsewhere in the Caribbean to help with Cuba's decision making as it enters the cruise market.
+CREST is also helping to organize two sustainable tourism workshops in Cuba that will take place during the first half of 2019.